-The certificate may be taken alone or in conjunction with another graduate program.
-Courses applied to the certificate may also be applied to a degree program, subject to approval of the graduate director of the respective program.
+The graduate certificate in women and gender studies may be taken alone or in conjunction with another graduate program.
+Courses applied to the certificate may be applied to a degree program, subject to approval of the director of the respective program.

 The graduate certificate in women and gender studies may be pursued on a part-time or full-time basis.

 In accordance with university policy, students may transfer up to 3 graduate credits earned at another accredited institution to the certificate program with the approval of the director of the program and the dean.
 They may transfer up to 9 graduate credits earned at Mason in nondegree status toward the certificate, subject to approval of the director and the dean in accordance with university policy.

 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.

 WMST 640 - Women and Global Issues Credits: 3